BenjaminWFox/website-2020/content/published/other/creating-react-component-library-abstracting-react-component-library.md

 category: "other"
 ---

-# Creating a React Component Library by Abstracting a React Component Library

-Using Rollup, Babel, and React we’ll look at why & how you might abstract a third-party component library to create your own component library.

 ![Graphic of react logos consuming progressively smaller logos](https://cdn-images-1.medium.com/max/3200/1*fOLLMlLkYKS72dBihyBBdQ.png)

 Component libraries are useful.
 They allow developers to add features quickly and with confidence that they will have consistent style & functionality.
 Libraries may be built in-house or by a third party.
 The former offers complete control over implementation but takes more time and resources to build; The latter can be implemented quickly, but relies on the existing implementation.